born2scan/born2scan.github.io/_posts/2019-04-02-TyumenCTF-Millennium.md

 title:  "TyumenCTF 2019"
 subtitle: "Millennium"
 date: 2019-04-02
----

-This is the partial writeup for the challenges presented in this year's [TyumenCTF](https://tyumenctf.ru/).
+head_message: "These are our writeups for the challenges presented in this year's <a href=\"https://tyumenctf.ru/\">TyumenCTF</a>."
+head_ctf_categories:
+  - pwn
+  - joy
+  - misc
+  - stegano
 ---

 # PWN